Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 When a item changes condition, either via tempering or via degredation, any groups that that item was assigned to no longer functions.

+SkyUI uses SKSE to find the specific item (via CRC) to equip. changes to a weapon, either name or temper causes the CRC to change and prevents groups from functioning.
+There is nothing we can do to prevent the CRC from changing.

 ---
 ## M/O 2